HeardLibrary/linked-data/publications/divinity-law/vandycite_statistics.md

 | Marymae Jansson | 3080 |
 | Cliff Anderson | 1831 |

 There were also 53420 edits made by Baskauf using the VanderBot tool.
-This number is not directly comparable to the other edits, since a creating an item with Vanderbot was considered a single edit even though it may have involved generating 10 or more statements and references.
+This number is not directly comparable to the other edits, since a creating an item with VanderBot was considered a single edit even though it may have involved generating 10 or more statements and references.
 If created manually, each of those statements would have counted as separate edits.
-If made seperately, the number of statements created by VanderBot would have been on the order of half a million.
+If made as seperate edits, the number made by VanderBot would have been on the order of half a million.

 Total edits by VandCite participants (including VanderBot): 125380